 - 1 Core Supply sub-targets will be considered later this year and may include targets for groundwater remediation and stormwater capture. - 2 This initial target includes existing (and under construction) local agency supplies and can be augmented later this year to include new local agency supply. - 3 Used to offset the need for additional core supply and using 2024 as a baseline. - 4 Each retail water supplier will report progress to the State Water Board annually through a Water Use Objective (WUO) equaling the sum of efficiency budgets for a subset of urban water uses: residential indoor water use, residential outdoor water use, real water loss and commercial, industrial and institutional landscapes with dedicated irrigation meters.
-Each efficiency budget is calculated using a statewide efficiency standard and local service area characteristics (population, climate, etc.). - 5 Specific GPCD Time-Bound Targets will be identified later this year based on final SWRCB standards.
-If the Board wishes to set a higher target, it would be designed to track water use efficiency trends by sector over time and will take local conditions, including climate, into consideration.
+Each efficiency budget is calculated using a statewide efficiency standard and local service area characteristics (population, climate, etc.). - 5 Specific GPCD Time-Bound Targets will be identified later this year based on final SWRCB standards as well as Metropolitan's overall demand management target.
+The target will be designed to track water use efficiency trends by sector over time and will take local conditions, including climate, into consideration.